 BIS has issued guidelines on how to develop effective export compliance management.
 For restricted party list screening, the BIS export compliance guidelines state:

 Internal procedures and controls should be implemented to systematically detect sanctioned persons and entities prior to engaging in exports, reexports and other activities that are prohibited or require licenses by BIS and other U.S. Government agencies.

 When developing sanction screening procedures, consider persons and entities beyond the customer and end-user, including suppliers, freight forwarders, agents and other parties involved in international transactions.

 Depending on the nature of a company’s business, there are two basic techniques for screening transactions involving the export of goods and technology:

 - Customer-based method: customers are routinely screened against the restricted party lists and company maintains database of approved customers.

 - Transaction-based method: company screens each order received at various times in the sales process, including upon receipt of the order and prior to shipment.

-The restricted party screening process can be clearly documented to ensure you have an effective export compliance program, which meets BIS compliance obligations with CSI Watch List Solutions.
-Contact CSI today to learn more about sanctions screening solutions that automate searching government issued restricted party lists.
+Leveraging export compliance screening software can help you stay compliant.
+In doing so, the restricted party screening process can be clearly documented to ensure you have an effective export compliance program, which meets BIS compliance guidelines with CSI Watch List Solutions.
+Contact CSI today to learn more about export software that can automate searching government issued restricted party lists.